bmz1/gender-detection/README.md

 ## INFO
 This repo is a fork of the original project: https://github.com/davidemiceli/gender-detection

-Based on improved dataset: https://www.ssa.gov/oact/babynames/limits.html US names from 1890-2022
+Based on improved dataset: https://archive.ics.uci.edu/dataset/591/gender+by+name

 ## Description
 A node.js module to determine a person's gender based on his/her first name.